-- All board of Studies should design and prepare syllabus of one Introductory Paper on that comes under the MDC (multidisciplinary foundation Course). - The syllabus of MDC paper of a subject should aim to develop a coherent view of essential concepts, structures, and intellectual methods that characterise the subject. - The learning outcome of this paper would be to instil broad understanding and an appreciation of the subject.
-(There will be no practical in the introductory paper). - This paper will be designed essentially as a prerequisite (come) discipline specific foundation course for those who wish to peruse a major or minor in that particular discipline.
+- All board of Studies should design and prepare syllabus of one Introductory Paper on that under the MDC (multidisciplinary foundation Course). - The syllabus of MDC paper of a subject should aim to develop a coherent view of essential concepts, structures, and intellectual methods that characterize the subject - .
+The learning outcome of this paper would be to instill broad understanding and an appreciation of the subject.
+(There will be no practical in the introductory paper).

+• This paper will be designed essentially as a prerequisite come discipline specific foundation course for those who wish to peruse a major or minor in that particular discipline.